PrasannPradeepPatil/Booking-Website/Sprint3.md

 ### Sprint 3 overview

-In the third sprint, we have modified the "Flights" pafe to handle certaing edge case and made beautification of the page.
+In the third sprint, we have modified the "Flights" page to handle certain edge cases and made beautification of the page.
-We also started the "hotels" page.We implemented the hotel-search , hotel-listing and started with the hotels-filter components.
+We also started the "hotels" page.
+We implemented the hotel search, and hotel-listing and started with the hotels-filter components.